knibble/DogeBot/README.md

 > Most of the features here are fixed to satisfy a custom guild called [kjchints](https://discord.io/kjchints) at first.

-> This would be changed once the first released is done ;)
+> This would be changed once the first release is done ;)

 ## Development